Last updated 4th July 2019

 There are no hard and fast rules about age limits.
 Instead, individual lenders will often have their own maximum age caps, so it’s worth looking at different lenders.

 But eligibility for remortgaging to release equity in later life isn’t just about age as lenders will also assess affordability.
 You will need to prove that the income from your pension would be more than enough to cover the repayments on the mortgage.

 In order to make a decision, they’ll look at the following:

 - The amount you owe compared to the value of your home

 - Your income – for example, from pension and savings

 - Your credit history

 For homeowners aged 55 or over, equity release is another possible way to release cash tied up in your home.
 Basically, it allows you to unlock tax-free cash from the value of your home – either as a lump sum or smaller amounts as and when you need them.
-Find out more about how it works in our equity release guide.

 See how much cash you could unlock with our FREE Equity Release Calculator

 The money you unlock from your home can be used however you like, whether that’s on a home renovation, to go on holiday, or to enjoy a more comfortable retirement.